 1. Be patient

 Although it can be easy to get swept up in the excitement of the occasion, try to remember that your little kitten is just a baby that needs to be given time before it is ready to come back with you.
-The best age to adopt is between ten and twelve weeks.
+When it comes to kitchen development the best age to adopt is between ten and twelve weeks.
 This extra time spent with its mother and siblings is important for its development and it gives time to get used to contact with humans.
 Your patience will pay off when your kitten is less stressed and better adjusted to being around people.

 2. Prepare your home